mirror/dd-wrt/src/router/frr/doc/user/ospfd.rst

    Use this command to control the maximum number of equal cost paths to reach a specific destination.
 The upper limit may differ if you change the value of MULTIPATH_NUM during compilation.
 The default is MULTIPATH_NUM (64).

+.. clicmd:: write-multiplier (1-100)

+   Use this command to tune the amount of work done in the packet read and write threads before relinquishing control.
+The parameter is the number of packets to process before returning.
+The defult value of this parameter is 20.

 .. _ospf-area: